HaGGi13/ConnyConsole/README.md

 ## Features

-This chapter gives a rough overview what was implemented as example implementation.
+This chapter gives a rough overview of what was implemented as an example implementation.

 ### Business code

 Please note that some the features listed are based on or inspired by the article series [A Beginner's Guide to .NET's HostBuilder: Part 1 and following][5].

-- Console startup implemented with **[Host.CreateDefaultBuilder][6]** that enables/contains following:
+- Console startup implemented with **[Host.CreateDefaultBuilder][6]** that enables/contains the following:
     - **Dependency injection** configuration via [`ConfigureServices`][7] and extension method to keep `Program.cs` simple;
         - Own extension method `AddConfiguration` registers all dependencies incl.:
             - Logger configuration with injected configuration;
             - Configuration registered for [options pattern][8];
     - **Loads configuration from specific subdirectory** `Config` that contains `appsettings.json` and `appsettings.Development.json`:
         - Current environment resolved from injected [`HostBuilderContext`][9] to use related `appsettings.json` file;
-        - `appsettings` files intentionally in subdirectory `Config` to have to define them specifically for loading, to cover case as example;
+        - `appsettings` files intentionally in subdirectory `Config` to have to define them specifically for loading, to cover a case as example;
-- **[Serilog][10]** set up as logger:
+- **[Serilog][10]** set up as a logger:
     - Startup-logger and injectable logger based on configuration files;
     - Logging into on console and file in defined format;
-    - Serilog can throw strange/not relatable exceptions during configuration, when JSON config is wrong, such exceptions will be printed on console;
+    - Serilog can throw strange/not relatable exceptions during configuration; when JSON config is wrong, such exceptions will be printed on the console;
 - Current _dummy_ logic executed async with **graceful and enforceable cancellation**;
     - First `[Ctrl] + [C]` or `[Ctrl] + [Break]` initiates graceful cancellation;
-        - Waits until logic finishes or configurable timeout reached and closes application;
+        - Waits until logic finishes or a configurable timeout reaches and closes the application;
     - Second `[Ctrl] + [C]` or `[Ctrl] + [Break]` initiates immediate enforced cancellation;
         - Application exists immediately;
     - All that magic happens in [`ConsoleCancellationTokenSource`][11] class;